-Bill H.358, introduced by Representative Boutin, aims to modify the regulations surrounding annual safety inspections for noncommercial motor vehicles in Vermont.
+Bill H.358, introduced by Representative Boutin, aims to modify the regulations surrounding the annual safety inspections of noncommercial motor vehicles in Vermont.
 The proposed changes include limiting the reasons a vehicle can fail an inspection to only those parts or systems that pose an imminent danger to the operator or other highway users.
-Additionally, if a vehicle has parts or systems that are not in good mechanical condition but do not pose an imminent danger, inspection stations are required to provide the vehicle owner with written documentation detailing the condition and recommended actions for repair.
+Additionally, if a vehicle has parts or systems that are not in good mechanical condition but do not pose such a danger, the inspection station is required to provide the vehicle owner with written documentation detailing the condition and recommended actions for repair.
+This documentation must be signed by the vehicle operator or owner and kept in the vehicle.

 Statutes affected: